BioinfoUNIBA/IsoPrimer/README.md

 -   ENSEMBL transcript ID
 -   Forward primer sequence
 -   Reverse primer sequence
--   *Expressed amplified,* the number of isoforms whose expression is above the percentile threshold that are amplified by the primer pair
+-   *Expressed amplified*, the number of isoforms whose expression is above the percentile threshold that are amplified by the primer pair
--   *Expressed percentage,* the percentage of the gene's total expression, quantified in TPM, that is amplified by the primer pair
+-   *Expressed percentage*, the percentage of the gene's total expression, quantified in TPM, that is amplified by the primer pair
 -   The amplicons predicted by the PrimerSearch in-silico PCR expressed as a space separated list of